Emilsrie/Emils_Riekstins_TDL_Final_Task/README.md

 1) Using Surefire Plugin Excludes.
 It is used in Maven for running tests and can be configured to exclude certain test classes or methods using '-Dtest' <br>
 For example: mvn test -Dtest=!com.example.ExcludedTest <br>

-2) Using Surefire Plugin Excludes in pob.
+2) Using Surefire Plugin Excludes in pom.
 As the previous example Surefire can be used to do exclusions directly in the project's 'pom.xml' file by specifying the excluded classes within the configuration <br>
 For example:
 ```
 <build>